json-schema-language/spec/json-schema-language.md

 .# Abstract

-This document describes JavaScript Object Notation (JSON) Schema, a portable method for describing the format of JSON data, as well as validation errors for ill-formatted data.
+This document describes JavaScript Object Notation (JSON) Schema Language, a portable method for describing the format of JSON data.

 {mainmatter}

 # Introduction

-JSON Schema is a schema language for JSON data.
-This document specifies:
+JSON Schema Language is a schema language for JSON data.
+This document
+specifies:

-- when a JSON object is a correct JSON Schema schema
+- When a JSON object is a correct JSON Schema Language schema
-- when a JSON document is valid with respect to a correct JSON Schema schema
+- When a JSON document is valid with respect to a correct JSON Schema Language schema
-- a standardized form of errors to produce when validating a JSON value
+- A standardized form of errors to produce when validating a JSON value

-JSON Schema is centered around the question of validating a JSON value (an "instance") against a JSON object (a "schema"), within the context of a collection of other schemas (an "evaluation context").
+JSON Schema Language is centered around the question of validating a JSON value (an "instance") against a JSON object (a "schema"), within the context of a collection of other schemas (an "evaluation context").

 # Conventions